-The Company's securities should be considered a highly speculative investment and investors are directed to carefully consider all of the information disclosed in the Company's Canadian and U.S. regulatory filings prior to making an investment in the Company, including the risk factors discussed under the heading "Risk Factors" in the Company's most recent Annual Information Form dated March 27, 2023 available on SEDAR at www.sedar.com and incorporated by reference herein.
+The Company's securities should be considered a highly speculative investment and investors are directed to carefully consider all of the information disclosed in the Company's Canadian and U.S. regulatory filings prior to making an investment in the Company, including the risk factors discussed under the heading "Risk Factors" in the Company's most recent Annual Information Form dated March 27, 2023 available on SEDAR+ at www.sedarplus.ca and incorporated by reference herein.

 In addition, the Company is exposed to a variety of financial instrument-related risks in the normal course of operations.
 The Company's financial instruments include cash, accounts receivable, investments, trade and other payables and a lease obligation.
-A discussion with respect to the fair value of such instruments is included in Note 13 of the unaudited condensed interim consolidated financial statements of the Company as at March 31, 2023.
+A discussion with respect to the fair value of such instruments is included in Note 12 of the unaudited condensed interim consolidated financial statements of the Company as at June 30, 2023.
 The Company examines the various financial instrument related risks to which it is exposed and assesses the impact and likelihood of those risks.
 These risks may include market risk, credit risk, liquidity risk, currency risk and interest rate risk.
-Management's objectives, policies and procedures for managing these risks are disclosed in Note 11 of the unaudited condensed interim consolidated financial statements of the Company as at March 31, 2023.
+Management's objectives, policies and procedures for managing these risks are disclosed in Note 11 of the unaudited condensed interim consolidated financial statements of the Company as at June 30, 2023.

-Management's Discussion & Analysis

-For the three months ended March 31, 2023

-(expressed in thousands of US dollars except as otherwise noted)
+Management's Discussion & Analysis For the three and six months ended June 30, 2023 (expressed in thousands of US dollars except as otherwise noted)